Battle of Goose Green: Surrender

 On receiving the terms, Piaggi concluded:

 The battle had turned into a sniping contest.
 They could sit well out of range of our soldiers' fire and, if they wanted to, raze the settlement.
 I knew that there was no longer any chance of reinforcements from the 6th Regiment's B Company (Compañía B 'Piribebuy').
 So I suggested to Wing Commander [Vice Commodore] Wilson Pedrozo that he talk to the British.
 He agreed reluctantly.

 The next morning, an agreement for an unconditional surrender was reached.
 Pedrozo held a short parade, and those on show then laid down their weapons.
+To the surprise of the paratroopers at least 1,500 Argentines filed out to lay down their arms.
 After burning the regimental flag, Piaggi led the troops and officers, carrying their personal belongings, into captivity.

 Aftermath

 Impact on the campaign

 In the week preceding the attack, the Argentinians had sunk four British ships, including Atlantic Conveyor containing vital air-lift helicopters essential for the re-capture of Stanley.
 This led the British government to question the lack of movement by their ground-forces and London needed a sign of progress.
 The victory at Goose Green accomplished the political purpose of sustaining public support in Britain by a badly needed victory and the success marked a turning point in the campaign, as it emphasised the Argentine failure to thwart the establishment of a beachhead and subsequent breakout into the island.
 The Argentines had counted on achieving at least a stalemate through air attacks and ground defences, if not stopping the landings altogether.
 From this point onwards, the British forces retained the initiative in all successive battles.